bridge2food/plenitude/content/home.md

 projectContent: >
   ## Project  *Consortium*

    PLENITUDE partners leverage an innovative, circular bioprocess integrating the production of biofuel and mycoprotein.
-The result is ABUNDA, an ingredient used to produce high quality foods and bio-based products that set new standards for both sustainability and scalability.-
+The result is ABUNDA, an ingredient used to produce high quality foods and bio-based products that set new standards for both sustainability and scalability.
 projectStepsOne:
   - images: /img/projectStep1.png
   - images: /img/projectStep1.2.png